-Personnel costs: the Managing Director retired effective 30 September 2019; for the final quarter of 2019, the managing director role was carried out under a consulting contract and the cost (\$30,162) included in other operating expense and not personnel costs.
+Personnel costs: the managing director role was carried out under a consulting contract and the cost (\$120,648) included in other operating expense and not personnel costs.

 Directors' fees: the budget did not envisage that the Deputy Chairman would become the acting Managing Director and cease to be a remunerated director from 1 October 2019 (see Note 12).